fullstackatbrown/auth/README.md

 ### Backend

-To start the backend, run `make backend` in the root.
+To start the backend, run `make backend`.
 The bakcend will be listening on port 8000 of localhost.

 ### Dashboard

-To start the dashboard, run `make dashboard` in the root.
+To start the dashboard, run `make frontend`.
 The dashboard will be listening on port 3000 of localhost.

 ## API Documentation